-How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee
+How to Write a Magnificent CV for Your LL.M.
+Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 Daria Levina